Skip to main content

 import os

-from synth_ai.sdk import InProcessTaskApp
+from synth_ai.sdk import InProcessContainer

-from synth_ai.sdk import PolicyOptimizationJob
+from synth_ai.sdk import OfflineJob

-# Start LocalAPI in-process (handles tunneling automatically)
+# Start Container in-process (handles tunneling automatically)

-async with InProcessTaskApp(app=my_task_app) as task_app:
+async with InProcessContainer(app=my_container) as container:

-# LocalAPI is now accessible via tunnel
+# Container is now accessible via tunnel

 # Submit optimization job

-client = PromptLearningClient(api_key=os.environ["SYNTH_API_KEY"])
+client = SynthClient(api_key=os.environ["SYNTH_API_KEY"])

 job = await client.create_job(config=my_config)